liip/blog_liip_ch_posts/2013/symfony-cmf-what-is-left-todo.md

 5) Sonata (SHOULD)
 - Add more standard blocks (f.e. slide show)
+- Add support for reordering child nodes in the tree UI
 - Add support for SonataCacheBundle to allow for caching of block content
 - Add support for SonataMediaBundle to allow for more flexible media asset management